 - It’s a self-contained flat where a dependent lives

-- Any residents live with serve mental impairment
+- One or more residents are living with severe mental impairment

 - The property is empty as the occupier is being cared for elsewhere

 If the above exceptions don’t apply to you then you may still qualify for a discount if you live with someone who is exempt from paying council tax, lives alone, is in financial hardship, or claims benefits.

 What if I’m in the wrong council tax band?